Shaha Riza

 Shaha Riza (شاها علي رضا; born 1953 or 1954), is a Libyan former World Bank employee.
 Her external assignment at the Foundation for the Future, a "semi-independent foundation to promote democracy" is both in the Middle East and in North Africa.

+In the mid-2000s, after allegations emerged that World Bank president Paul Wolfowitz had improperly used his influence to increase Riza's salary, Riza was asked to leave and Wolfowitz resigned.
+Wolfowitz's alleged motivation was a past romantic relationship with Riza.
+The Financial Times and The Wall Street Journal condemned the treatment of Riza and Wolfowitz.

 Early life

-Riza was born a British national in Tripoli to a Libyan-Turkish father and Syrian-Saudi mother.
+Riza was born a British national in Tripoli to a Libyan father and Saudi mother of Syrian descent.
 She grew up in Libya but attended a Catholic boarding school in England.
 Her father, Khalid Alwalid Algargany, was a consultant of King Abdul Aziz of Saudi Arabia, King Saud and King Faisal.

 Adulthood

 She was educated at the London School of Economics, from which she received her bachelor's degree, and at St Antony's College, Oxford, from which she earned a master's degree in international relations in 1983.
 During the late 1980s, she relocated to the United States and married Bulent Ali Riza, with whom she had a son.
 The marriage later ended in divorce.
 She speaks Arabic, Turkish, English, French and Italian.